 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.

-References (3) — You will need to initiate the process through the online application by entering names and email addresses of three references.
+References (3) — You will need to initiate the process through the online application by entering names, email addresses, and mailing addresses of three references.
 Upon submission of your application, an email will be sent to each reference requesting they complete a brief online recommendation regarding your commitment to success in an online program.
 Please inform all recommenders they must submit the form in order for your application to be complete.

 Statement of purpose — a one- to two-page statement of purpose outlining personal career goals and reasons for wanting to enroll in the program.
 This statement should be specific and include information about your short- and long-term goals and how enrolling in the program may help to achieve them.
-The statement of purpose also offers you the opportunity to demonstrate your writing and communication skills, specify examples of leadership, and provide pertinent information that will assist the committee in selecting candidates who can benefit from and contribute to the additive manufacturing design engineering program.
+The statement of purpose also offers you the opportunity to demonstrate your writing and communication skills, specify examples of leadership, and provide pertinent information that will assist the committee in selecting candidates who can benefit from and contribute to the additive manufacturing and design engineering program.

 How to Apply